linkdom/head-first-c/chapter_5/README.md

 ` q.weight = 1.5 `
 Which I find the easiest and will probably use the most.

+Why is a union always set to the size of the largest field?
+The Computer needs to make sure that a union is always the same size.
+The only way it can do that is by making sure it is large enough to contain any of the fields.

 ***Remember:
 Whichever way we set the union's value, there will only ever be one piece of data stored.
 The union just fives us a way of creating a variable that supports several different data types***